The Best Tips to Help You Declutter Your House

 If you're anything like me, you dread having to declutter your house.
 But every time you turn around, there's more and more clutter.
 Decluttering is the only option, next to being featured on an episode of hoarders, of course.
 And we don't want that now, do we?

-Now I’m not here to show you pictures of my perfectly decorated and clutter-free house.
+Now I'm not here to show you pictures of my perfectly decorated and clutter-free house.
 On the contrary, decluttering is not something I do well.
-In fact, with a family of six (plus two cats, one dog, a hamster and a rabbit), I actually struggle with clutter in our home.
-I swear it breeds…every time I turn around, there’s another pile.
+I struggle as we have lived here so long stuff just seems to pile up.

 While you might not find all the answers to your decluttering struggles, you will find a few tips to help you declutter your house, one space at a time.